 I don't remember what age I was when my dad started frying our turkeys for Thanksgiving, but I do remember the first time he did it.
+I thought to myself, "fried turkey?!"
+Ok.
+Sure.
+Sounds strange but whatever.
+In my mind, I thought it would be like a fried chicken nugget.
+Breaded.
+Heavy.
+Maybe greasy.
+I dunno.
+Just like fried chicken, but with a turkey.

 BOY WAS I WRONG!

-I watched him camp out by the deep fryer out in the driveway while he kept a close on the bird.
+I watched him camp out by the deep fryer out in the driveway while he kept a close eye on the bird.
 When he brought it in, I am not going to lie.
 I was shocked and thought the thing was burnt.

 It looked nothing like fried chicken and quite frankly didn't taste like it either.
 It was so much more!
 The moment I sunk my teeth into that turkey I knew immediately I never wanted a regular oven-roasted turkey on our Thanksgiving table again.